Matroids, Feynman categories, and Koszul duality: (Co)operads over

 \textbf{Step 2}: The map $\hat{\pi}$ sends the elements \eqref{eqrelFY} to zero.\\

 We must check that the linear forms

-indexed by atoms $H$ are all equal and it is enough to check it on normal monomials.
-Those linear forms are zero in degree other than $2(\rk(\L) - 2)$.
-Fortunately, normal monomials of degree $2(\rk(\L) - 2)$ are rather simple. \begin{lemma} For any irreducible built lattice $(\L, \G)$, the only degree $2(\rk(\L) - 2)$ normal monomials are the monomials $h_G^{\rk(G) - 1}h_{\un}^{\rk(\un) - \rk(G) - 1}$ with $G$ any element of $\G$ (when $G$ is an atom we get the monomial $h_{\un}^{\rk(\L) - 2}$ ). \end{lemma} \begin{proof} The proof hinges on the following result. \begin{lemma} Let $\S$ be an irreducible nested set in some irreducible built lattice $(\L, \G)$.
+indexed by atoms $H$ are all equal.
+To this end, we will prove that those linear forms send every normal monomial of degree $2(\rk(\L) - 2)$ to $1$.
+Fortunately, normal monomials of degree $2(\rk(\L) - 2)$ are rather simple. \begin{lemma} For any irreducible built lattice $(\L, \G)$, the only degree $2(\rk(\L) - 2)$ normal monomials are the monomials $h_G^{\rk(G) - 1}h_{\un}^{\rk(\un) - \rk(G) - 1}$ with $G$ any element of $\G$ (when $G$ is an atom we get the monomial $h_{\un}^{\rk(\L) - 2}$ ). \end{lemma} \begin{proof} The proof hinges on the following result. \begin{lemma} Let $\S$ be a spanning nested set in some irreducible built lattice $(\L, \G)$.
 We have the equality

 \end{lemma} \begin{proof} The proof goes by induction on the rank of $\L$.
-Let $G_0$ be a minimal element in $\S$. $G_0\vee (\S\setminus\{G_0\})$ is a nested set in $([G_0, \un], \Ind(\G))$ so by induction hypothesis the sum of the rank of its intervals is the rank of $[G_0,\un]$ but by nestedness of $\S$ taking the join with $G_0$ establishes a bijection between intervals of $\S$ which are not the interval $[\zero, G_0]$ and intervals of $G_0 \vee (\S \setminus \{G_0\})$, and this bijection preserves the rank of the intervals.
+Let $G_0$ be a minimal element in $\S$. $G_0\vee (\S\setminus\{G_0\})$ is a nested set in $([G_0, \un], \Ind(\G))$ so by induction hypothesis the sum of the rank of its intervals is the rank of $[G_0,\un]$ but by nestedness of $\S$ taking the join with $G_0$ establishes a bijection between intervals of $\S$ which are not the interval $[\zero, G_0]$ and intervals of $G_0 \vee (\S \setminus \{G_0\})$, and that bijection preserves the rank of the intervals.
 Consequently, by induction we have